 The beauty of one way video interviews is that interviewers have the opportunity to prepare, while candidates have the flexibility to answer those questions in a written, video, or voice format at their convenience.
 This means candidates don’t have to wait until an interviewer can fit them in their schedule and interviewers can attend to the responses at all.
-Both candidates and recruiters have the freedom and flexibility to engage in the process at their own pace – often cutting down the time it takes to move onto next steps.
+Both candidates and recruiters have the freedom and flexibility to engage in the process at their own pace – often cutting down the time it takes to move onto next steps and improving candidate experience.

 When preparing for a one-way interview, recruiters need to determine the best questions for each candidate, along with the format that best fits the candidate’s role.
 The two most common types of one-way video interview questions are the written and video response formats.
 So, what is the difference between one-way written and one-way video interviews, and what are the most effective video interview questions to use for each format?

-Just like they sound, one-way written interviews require candidates to respond to questions in writing, while video interviews record candidates’ responses via webcam or other video capturing device.
-Each digital interview format typically demands a different type of targeted questions depending on what recruiters are screening candidates for.
+Just like they sound, one-way written interviews require candidates to respond to questions in writing, while video interviews record candidates’ responses via webcam or another video capturing device.
+Each virtual interview format typically demands a different type of targeted questions depending on what recruiters are screening candidates for.

 Companies use written questions to elicit more fact-based responses for prerequisite questions.
 One-way interviews help recruiters weed out candidates who, based on their responses, are not adequate for the role.
 One-way written interviews give the candidate the freedom to say what they want to without being evaluated so much on how they say it.
 Some typical on-demand written interview questions could include: